Mobile-App-Summer/no-waste-of-food/README.md

 $ cd ./no-waste-of-food
 $ yarn install or npm install
 $ yarn start or expo start
-and press a to android i to ios w to web
+and press a to android i to ios
 ```

 ## Teammates